Villisca axe murders: Investigation

-Doctors estimated the murders occurred between midnight and 2 a.m., the victims’ autopsies revealed all died from severe head trauma.
-Some wondered how a murderer could maneuver in a compact, creaking farmhouse without waking anyone.
-At the time, newspapers proffered a theory that the murderer put a sedative in milk or cocoa eaten by the family, but toxicology studies weren’t a routine part of autopsies at the time.
+Doctors estimated that the murders occurred between midnight and 2 a.m., the victims’ autopsies revealed all died from severe head trauma.Questions arose as to how a murderer could maneuver in a compact, creaking farmhouse without waking anyone.At the time, newspapers proposed a theory that the murderer put a sedative in milk or cocoa eaten by the family, but toxicology studies were not routinely performed during autopsies at the time.

 Investigators found an imprint in the hay in the barn next to a knothole, where they believe the killer observed the family for some time.
 Two spent cigarettes found in the attic suggested the murderer could have entered the house via a window or unlocked back door and hid until the family returned from church.

-Two curious bits of evidence were uncovered.
-A gas lamp with its glass chimney removed, and its wick turned down so it would give off only the faintest bit of light was discovered upstairs.
-A fragment of a keychain - not belonging to any member of the Moore family - was found downstairs.
+A gas lamp with its glass chimney removed and its wick turned down so it would give off only a faint light was discovered upstairs.
+A fragment of a keychain that didn't belong to any member of the Moore family was found downstairs.

-After this limited investigation, the coroner held an inquest the next day, June 11th, 1912 where 13 people were interviewed as potential witnesses.
+On June 11, 1912, a coroner’s inquest was convened to investigate the murders.

 Suspects

-Over time, many possible suspects emerged, including Reverend George Kelly, Frank F. Jones, William Mansfield, Loving Mitchell, Paul Mueller and Henry Lee Moore (no relation).
-Kelly was tried twice for the murder.
-The first trial ended in a hung jury, while the second ended in an acquittal.
-Other suspects in the investigation were also exonerated.
+Over time, many possible suspects emerged, including Reverend George Kelly, Frank F. Jones, William Mansfield, Loving Mitchell, and Henry Lee Moore (no relation).

 Andrew Sawyer

-Every transient and otherwise unaccounted-for stranger was a suspect in the murders, Andrew Sawyer was one of those people.
-He was interrogated but not charged.
-He was obsessed with the murders and slept fully clothed as if he was ready to make a clean getaway and he also slept with an axe by his bed.
+Andrew Sawyer was among the suspects investigated in connection with the murders, but authorities later concluded that he couldn't have committed the crime.While working with a railroad crew, Sawyer reportedly showed a strong interest in the murders.According to railroad foreman Thomas Dyer, Sawyer slept in his clothes and kept an axe beside him while he slept.Dyer also reported that Sawyer frequently discussed the Villisca murders.